hannahker/hannahker.com/content/posts/blender.md

 The ultimate visualization goal was to have the area of interest 'rise' up above the rest of the (blank) background, leaving a shadowed border.
 This look is inspired by the gorgeous maps of a similar style from [Scott Reinhard](https://scottreinhardmaps.com/).
 This can be achieved in Blender by reclassifying all data outside of the area of interest to have an elevation of 0.

 The first task is to create a bounding box, extending on each side just beyond the bounds of the administrative boundary.
-For standardization across multiple maps, I also created a function to transform this rectangula bounding box into a square, by evenly extending the length of the shortest side.
+For standardization across multiple maps, I also created a function to transform this rectangular bounding box into a square, by evenly extending the length of the shortest side.
 ```r
 ext <- extent(bounds)*1.2 # get extent of polygon